Tw1zT3d2four7/Apollo_m3u_to_strm/readme.md

 #https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/28
 #https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/29
 #https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/30

+You may use the preconfigured setup in the Apollo_m3u_2_strm.rar just unrar and place the folder in the root of C:\ DRIVE AND PLACE THE .VBS IN THE shell:startup folder.
+Access it with the windows key plus R key to being up the run tab. then type shell:startup and hit enter.
+It will open the folder and place the .vbs in it. upon restart of the PC the program will run every twelve hr's in the background --noconsole. or you may follow the directions below.

 Run the script by calling "python3 getstreams.py"
 Or, create a shebang line (#!/usr/bin/python3) at the start of your file, and then set is as executable and run it directly.